-- Don't forget to set up your personal fundraising page on www.sleepoutsaturday.org! - For details on more activities to take part in on Sleep Out Saturday, click here for our Homelessness Curriculum. - Please be sure to come to our rally at COD on Saturday, November 4 at 6:30 PM!
-If you choose your own Sleep Out Saturday date, we will share the link with you to watch.
+- Don't forget to set up your personal fundraising page on www.sleepoutsaturday.org! - For details on more activities to take part in on Sleep Out Saturday, click here for our Homelessness Curriculum. - Please be sure to come to our rally at COD on Saturday, November 2 at 6:30pm!
+If you choose your own Sleep Out Saturday date, please share the photos with us afterward.